For some reason, alien entities and super-computers both dislike making anything remotely clear when used by pitiful humans.

 - Andromeda has a written language that is nothing like English that goes along with all of its displays, signs, even "Happy Anniversary" banners.
 This makes it even harder to understand the common shots of tactical displays.

-- Cylons in the re-imagined Battlestar Galactica had this.
+- Cylons in Battlestar Galactica (2003) had this.
 Most of the computer screens in Baseships consisted of pseudo-Chinese glyphs flowing rapidly.
 Cylons, obviously, seemed to have no problem reading them.

 - In the newer episodes of Doctor Who, specifically those with the Tenth Doctor, the TARDIS' screen is seen with post-it notes with Gallifreyan handwriting — consisting of symbols and drawings that only he (or another Time Lord) would understand.
 The TARDIS also displays information to the Doctor in this language.